Collaborate with Arts Drop

 Together we create expert-designed, high-quality, accessible and fun creative activities that make a serious impact.

-Arts Drop is an innovative approach developed in response to the need to engage vulnerable children during the COVID-19 pandemic.
+Arts Drop is an innovative approach developed in response to the need to support vulnerable children during the COVID-19 pandemic.

 We use a clinically approved health and wellbeing framework to work with individuals and organisations.
 Our approach ensures our Arts Drop arts activities successfully engage the most vulnerable children and boost their emotional wellbeing.

-We can work with you to develop a bespoke approach.
+We can work with you to develop a bespoke approach - just get in touch.